cleartonic/twitchtriviabot/README.md

     + Port = default 6667 (for twitch)
     + Nick = username for the bot
     + Pass = password in “oath:xxxxxx... “ format.
 Retrieve from https://twitchapps.com/tmi/ for the bot
-    + Chan = twitch channel to connect the bot to, where trivia will take place
+    + Chan = twitch channel to connect the bot to, where trivia will take place.
+MUST BE PREPENDED WITH # (number sign) (i.e. #cleartonic)

 To set up triviaset.csv properly, consider the following:
 5 headers in this release are specified: ‘Topic/Game, ‘Question’, ‘Answer’, ‘Answer 2’, ‘Creator’.
 Keep them in this order.